OneIdentity/safeguard-api-tutorial/spp2-swagger/swagger-hol.md

 You can see from the URL of the endpoint how this `id` will be filled into the HTTP request.

-To set a password for your new user, you need to type the "Id" from the previous step into the `Value` of the `id` parameter.
+To set a password for your new user, type the "Id" from the previous step into the `Value` of the `id` parameter.
 In my case this is 13.

 Then, you need to set the password.
 Notice that the `Parameter content type` is set to `application/json`.
-This means that I need to quote the string that I put into the body.
+This means that I need to quote the string that I put into the body as shown here: "BillyBob123".
+See the following illustration and description..

 ![Set Password](img/set-password.png)